sashetophizika/hyprscratch/README.md

 ## Other Relevant Information
-To find the title needed for a scratchpad, run `hyprctl clients` and check the `initialTitle` field.
+The title of a scratchpad has to be either the `initialTitle` or `initialClass` field of the client, which can be found with `hyprctl clients`.
 An incorrect title results in the scratchpad not being hidden and a new one being spawned every time.

 Terminal applications often all use the title of the terminal emulator.
 Usually the title can be set with the `--title` flag to differentiate them.